SoftED: Metrics for Soft Evaluation of Time Series Event Detection: Introduction

 \subsection{Contribution}

-This paper introduces the SoftED metrics, a new set of metrics for evaluating event detection methods regarding both their detection accuracy and ability to produce neighboring detections to events.
-Inspired by soft (approximate) computing, SoftED metrics are designed for soft evaluation, assessing the degree to which a detection represents a particular event.
-Hence, they incorporate both the concept of time and temporal tolerance for inaccuracy in event detection evaluation, a scenario that domain specialists and users often face, with no standard or adequate evaluation metrics until now.
+This paper introduces the SoftED metrics, a new set of metrics for evaluating event detectors regarding their detection accuracy and ability to produce neighboring detections to events.
+Inspired by fuzzy sets, SoftED metrics assess the degree to which a detection represents a particular event.
+It is an innovative approach since, while fuzzification is commonly applied to time series observations \cite{hullermeier_fuzzy_2011}, in SoftED, the fuzzification occurs in the time dimension \cite{zadeh_fuzzy_1965}.
+Hence, they incorporated time and temporal tolerance in evaluating the accuracy of event detection.
+These are the scenarios that domain specialists and users often face.
+Up until now, there have been no standard or adequate evaluation metrics for event detection in such scenarios.
 SoftED metrics soften the standard classification metrics, which are considered in this paper as hard metrics, to support the decision-making regarding the most appropriate method for a given application.

+This paper also contributes by introducing a new general protocol for evaluating the performance of metrics in time series event detection.
+This protocol is designed to evaluate metrics that incorporate temporal tolerance into detection evaluation.
+It is inspired by a strategy commonly adopted in ontology design.
+It is based on using competency questions \cite{uschold_ontologies_1996,noy_state_1997}.

 Computational experiments were conducted to analyze the contribution of the developed metrics against the usual hard and state-of-the-art metrics \cite{lavin_evaluating_2015}.
-Results indicate that the developed SoftED metrics improved event detection evaluation by associating events and their representative (neighboring) detections, incorporating temporal tolerance in over 36\% of the conducted experiments compared to usual hard metrics.
-More importantly, surveyed domain specialists validated the contribution of SoftED metrics to the problem of detection method evaluation.
+The results illustrate that SoftED can improve event detection evaluation by associating events and their representative (neighboring) detections, incorporating temporal tolerance in over 36\% of the conducted experiments compared to usual hard metrics.
+More importantly, following the proposed evaluation protocol, we evaluated the SoftED metrics based on the devised competency questions.
+Domain specialists confirmed the contribution of SoftED metrics to the problem of detector evaluation.

 The remainder of this paper is organized as follows.
 Section~\ref{background} provides concepts on time series event detection and reviews the literature on detection performance metrics for detection evaluation.
 Section~\ref{softMetrics} formalizes the developed SoftED metrics.
 Section~\ref{experiment} presents a quantitative and qualitative experimental evaluation of the developed metrics and their empirical results.
 Finally, conclusions are made in Section~\ref{conclusion}.